Lisa Rowlands BSc (Hons), PGDip

-I am a registered Freelance Clinical and Sports Dietitian with 18 years of clinical NHS experience working in many areas.
+I am a registered Freelance Clinical and Sports Dietitian with 18 years of clinical NHS experience working in variety of clinical specialities.
 My passion is to provide reliable, practical and tailored nutritional advice for each and every client that appropriately fits their lifestyle or any existing medical conditions.

 Qualifications & Memberships